-- Public open space including along the frontage of the site in order to ensure there is a satisfactory visual relationship between any new development, the landscape setting of the site and nearby designated heritage assets; - 2.
-An equipped play area;

-- 3. A mix of dwellings, in accordance with Policy SCLP5.8 of the Local Plan, unless it can be demonstrated through up-to-date evidence, that there is a need for a different mix; - 4.
-High quality design appropriate to the local landscape and the site's natural features and topography; - 5.
+- 1. Public open space along the frontage of the site in order to minimise visual impact of the development on the landscape setting of the site and nearby designated heritage assets; - 2.
+An equipped play area in the new open space; - 3.
+A mix of dwellings, in accordance with Policy SCLP5.8 of the Local Plan, unless it can be demonstrated through up-to-date evidence, that there is a need for a different mix; - 4.
+A mix of single storey and two storey dwellings designed to minimise the impact of the development on the local landscape; - 5.
 A footway link and provision for a safe pedestrian crossing between the site and the village primary school and the wider public rights of way network; - 6.
-Screen planting, using native species, along the south-western and southeastern boundary in order to minimise any visual impact of the development across the Deben valley and to Letheringham Mill taking account of the topography of the site; - 7.
-Sustainable Drainage Systems (SUDS) including, as appropriate, rainwater and stormwater harvesting and recycling; and other natural drainage systems where easily accessible maintenance can be achieved.
-All drainage systems should deliver bio-diversity, amenity, quality and quantity benefits and be designed to the latest Lead Local Flood Authority guidance.
+Screen planting, using native species, along the south-western and south-eastern boundary in order to minimise any visual impact of the development across the Deben valley and to Letheringham Mill: - 7.
+The Business parking to be clearly defined and screened by planting using native species.
+The parking spaces for the dwellings will be sited within the development area, in accordance with Suffolk Guidance for Parking. - 8.
+Sustainable Drainage Systems (SUDS) including, as appropriate, rainwater and stormwater harvesting and recycling; and other